test framework for openQA test distributions

 In the aforementioned branch I tried to develop a "null backend" and actually succeeded to start tests.
 Then I realized that we can't really reach anywhere useful because the tests are too much tied in to the instrumented SUT behaviour.
 E.g. when mocking every testapi call to "succeed" the test would still fail very early because the next "check_screen" or "wait_serial" mock-succeeds and leading the test flow into a branch where we expect something else, e.g. with match_has_tag which in turn also mock-succeeds and then gets stuck or fails because the mocked SUT - which isn't really there for a null backend - simply does not behave like the real thing.
 I don't know how to continue from there.

-#7 Updated by okurz about 2 years ago
+#7 Updated by okurz over 3 years ago

 Correct.
 I am thinking of getting the actions and expected results from the logfile, store these without all the not necessary debug output in the tests framework as "recordings" and play back these checking for regressions (i.e. any change is considered a test failure by default).